Last updated on November 09, 2023

 3. Frontload the most important characteristics

 2. Improve the clickthrough rate (CTR) of your ads: only the first 20-30 characters get shown to most customers.
 So the first words are by far the most important to catch the attention of potential customers.
-If your product has a strong Unique Selling Point (USP), consider to put it in the visible area.
-Only if searchers hover over your ad, they get to see the first 70 characters and only visitors of the product page on the Google Shopping tab can see the full title.
+If your product has a strong Unique Selling Point (USP), consider putting it in the visible area.
+Only if searchers hover over your ad, they get to see the first 70 characters, and only visitors of the product page on the shopping ads tab can see the full title.

 4. Use your customer’s language: integrate important keywords

 You may use a feed management tool to create titles from your product data from a template.
 But does that mean your titles are complete and are a good fit with what people actually search for?
 It only starts from there.
-In most cases there is much to add to create titles that perfectly match with the language of your customers.
+In most cases, there is much to add to create titles that perfectly match the language of your customers.
 Important words are just not in there yet.
 And by adding them the chance of showing increases drastically.
 Keyword research is the key to finding title enrichments and improvements.
-Producthero Optimizer has the powerful capability to analyze the search terms of your visitors and buyers.
+Producthero’s product title optimization tool (formerly known as Optimizer) has the powerful capability to analyze the search terms of your visitors and buyers.

 5. Create distinct titles for product variants